The Good, the Bad, and the Ugly: Marketing Automation Tools

 Campaign rescheduling is a big problem.
 One needs to unschedule the campaign and then schedule it again.
 Making changes in automated campaigns is not permitted.
 It seems IBM has problems with redoing something.
 Load-time is slow.

 The mailing features are terrible.
-Mails don’t get saved and pasting images is not allowed.
-The customer service is poor and third-party integration is a heck of a job.
+Emails don’t get saved and pasting images is not allowed.
+The customer service is poor, and third-party integration is a heck of a job.

 Stay away from it.